top of page

 I created low and mid-fidelity wireframes to explore structure, navigation, purchase process and reordering flows.

-low fi wire.png
+low fi wireframes.png

-middle fid wireframe v2.png
+middle fid wireframe.png

 Usability testing - Iterations